eonist/eonist.github.io/_posts/2020-05-10-responsive-landing-page.md

 - The key to building a responsive webpage is to strip to down to the bare essentials, make sure that works in both mobile and desktop, then add content.
 - Try to only work with divisions with background colors in the beginning.
 Nail this.
 Then fiddle with image, and text later, which can get finicky

+## Iterate forward
+- Start by defining your content in text.
+(Use atom and markdown to structure things)
+- Then start with index.html and style.css and reset.css (Code in Atom.io and preview in safari)
+- Begin to align dummy color boxes to how your end result will be (logos, menues, content etc)
+- Add headers and footers and content elements. import other css files for each module etc. Composability is key
+- Slowly add text and menues and images
+- then start to add design elements and refine sizes etc.
+- build out the subpages
+- once you have the basic html and css up and running you can start to reuse elements in a cms like Jekyll

 <img width="300" alt="img" src="https://github.com/stylekit/img/blob/master/one-pager-sections.gif?raw=true">

 ### The html